Plane

 Window 1

-Strengthening regulations and accountability in the non-state school sector.
+Strengthening regulations and accountability in the non-state (private and faith-based such as IQTE) school sector.

 Window 1

-Increasing evidence generation, communication, and citizen-state dialogue to drive improved service delivery.
+Increasing the use of data/evidence in decision making, communication, and citizen-state dialogue to drive improved education service delivery.

 Teaching and Learning